amolrv/amolrv.github.io/_posts/2020-11-04-modelling-value-types.md

 }
 ```

-Option 1 and 2 are more recommended where as option #3 is example of over modelling.
+Options 1 and 2 are more recommended, whereas option #3 is an example of over-modeling.

-> I often have tendency to make props as private by default. but when we're modelling immutable data type.
+> I often have a tendency to make properties private by default, but when we're modeling immutable data types,
-> You don't need to mark props as private.
+> you don't need to mark properties as private.

-## Represent a domain concept with constraint
+## Representing a Domain Concept with Constraints

-Let's take an example of `email` which need to match some fancy regex.
+Let's take the example of `email`, which needs to match some fancy regex.

-This is bit complicated one especially with kotlin because of language design.
+This is a bit more complicated, especially with Kotlin because of language design.

-But we have 3 options here:
+But we have three options here:

-1. Use constructor to throw violations 😟
+1. Use the constructor to throw violations 😟

    ```kotlin
    data class Email(val value: String) {